pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Programming Language Evolution and Tombstone Diagrams.md

 The language's simplest data type is the bit, Integer and floating-point numerics types were built from the bit type.

-> *The floating-point type used twos-complement notation and the “hidden bit” scheme currently used to avoid storing the most significant bit of the normal- ized fraction part of a floating-point value.*
+> *The floating-point type used twos-complement notation and the “hidden bit” scheme currently used to avoid storing the most significant bit of the normalized fraction part of a floating-point value.*

 It also had arrays and records (records are called structs in C-based languages).
 Records could include nested records.